NYUEngelberg/copyright-tools/README.md

 ## 💻 How to Export the Code from Google Studio

-You can export this code as a clean, ready-to-use package directly from the AI Studio user interface:
+You can export this code as a clean, ready-to-use package directly from the Studio user interface:

-1. Look at the **right-hand settings panel** (or the main application menu/header) in the Google AI Studio interface.
+1. Look at the **right-hand settings panel** (or the main application menu/header) in the Google Studio interface.
 2. Click on the **Export** or **Settings / Three-Dots** menu.
 3. Select either:
    - **Export to GitHub**: This will authorize with your GitHub account and automatically create a new, private or public repository containing this entire codebase.